-The Dodge Challenger has the same scope and reach as the domestics, with V-6 and 707-hp Hellcat SRT editions.
+The Dodge Challenger has the same scope and reach as the domestics, with everything from V-6 to 707-hp Hellcat SRT editions.

 It's just a little more hefty and less handling-oriented, a metric that's become a real talking point in these cars despite their checkered-flag past.

 The Hyundai Genesis Coupe drops its four this year and is now V-6 only; it's a capable performer, but missing the decades of heritage that draws the nostalgia crowd.

 |2016 Ford MustangBrowse Used Listings||2016 Chevrolet CamaroBrowse Used Listings||2016 Dodge ChallengerBrowse Used Listings|